 Example: If LDH staff or designee goes into the home on a Wednesday, service logs for that day, along with the applicable documentation (if services were performed) from that Sunday, Monday, and Tuesday (the current prior authorized week) are required.

-NOTE: A copy of the “Community Choices Waiver (CCW) Personal Assistance Services (PAS) Log” along with instructions for using and completing this form can be found in Appendix B.
+NOTE: The link for the “Community Choices Waiver (CCW) Personal Assistance Services (PAS) Log” along with instructions for using and completing this form can be found in Appendix B.

 LDH or its designee may request additional records from the provider.
 Records should be made available to the requestor in accordance with LDH policy.

-See below for specific information regarding documentation of the following services:
+See tables below for specific information regarding documentation of the following services: